steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Builds
+    JavaScript must be minified.
+    Python bytescodes should be delivered instead of source.

     Builder
-        mrenv
-            Test for existence; prompt for replacement.
-            Should the target be wwwroot instead of the solution root?

-        dotnet publish
+        Add command line switches to provide more control over build scope.
+        How should the user store be created?

         DockerBuild
             deployment image
                 modelrelief
                 sqlserverexpress

-    Releease Folder Structure
+    Publish Structure
-        out
+        Publish
             wwwroot
             <application binaries from 'dotnet publish'>
+            mrenv
             Solver
                 Dispatcher relies on Solver being located in the system PATH.
             Tools